ConnorSlamowitz/Connor-Slamowitz/_posts/2020-12-5-introducing-connor.md

 title: Welcome
 ---

 This is the official portfolio for Connor Slamowitz.
 I was born in Glen Allen, Virginia, a suburb of Richmond.
 I currently reside in Chapel Hill, North Carolina where I study Materials Science in the Department of Applied Physical Sciences.
 I work under [Prof. Scott Warren](http://2d-lab.com/) studying the fundamental mechanisms of next-generation battery components.
-My interests lie in the adoption of interdisciplinary sciences to solve ...
-Blah
+My interests lie in the adoption of interdisciplinary sciences to solve society's most pressing problems.

 ### Mission